Women's Pan-American Volleyball Cup

-The Women's Pan-American Volleyball Cup is a Continental Cup organized by NORCECA with teams from all over America (North-, South- and Central America, and the Caribbean), that served as a qualifier for the World Grand Prix.
+The Women's Pan-American Volleyball Cup is a continental cup organized by NORCECA with teams from all over America (North-, South- and Central America, and the Caribbean), that served as a qualifier for the World Grand Prix.
 The tournament also granted places for the Final Four Women's Volleyball Cup.
-In 2018, the event servide as 2019 Pan American Games classification.
+Since 2018 the event also serves as Pan American Games classification.
 The men have their own equivalent of the tournament, the Men's Pan-American Cup.